MariuszKaminski/Milestone-Project-4/README.md

         -   The application's two main colours are teal and white.
 The buttons have their distinctive and contrasting colours to visually hint at their function.

     -   #### Typography
-        -   The font of choice for the application is Lato Google font with Sans-Serif as backup.
+        -   The font of choice for the application is Roboto Google font with Sans-Serif as backup.

     -   #### Imagery
         -   The Background image is referring to the purpose of the application.
 Icons hint at various features and CRUD functionalities.